 ARTICLE 5.
-To see if the Town will vote to authorize the Board of Selectmen to enter into a Tax Agreement pursuant to M.G.L.
-Chapter 59, Section 38H(b), and Chapter 164, Section 1, and/or any other enabling authority and related regulations, for personal property taxes associated with the following proposed solar facility project, to be located on privately owned land, upon such terms and conditions as the Board of Selectmen deems to be in the best interest of the Town, and to take all actions necessary to implement and administer such agreement, or act in relation thereto:
+DID NOT VOTE to authorize the Board of Selectmen to enter into a Tax Agreement pursuant to M.G.L.
+Chapter 59, Section 38H(b), and Chapter 164, Section 1, and/or any other enabling authority and related regulations, for personal property taxes associated with the following proposed solar facility project, to be located on privately owned land, upon such terms and conditions as the Board of Selectmen deems to be in the best interest of the Town, and to take all actions necessary to implement and administer such agreement: